 Choose your pinned Tweet strategically.
 You can “pin” a Tweet at the top of your profile, ensuring it’s one of the first things people see.
 Twitter recommends using to to bring attention to whatever you want people to focus on this month.

 It’s not just a strong profile you need.
 You also want to know how to put out high-performing content, too.

 A major portion of the Twitter Agency Playbook is all about paid campaigns.
-This makes sense because plenty of agencies may struggle a bit in this area.
+This makes sense because a social media marketing agency often struggles e a bit in this area.